zedr/docker-unreal-tournament-99/README.md

 Wine "emulation" is the generally preferred [1, 2] way of running UT on Linux.
 It's easier to setup than the native build, made over a decade ago by Loki Games and currently unavailable for purchase, and provides a better experience.
 However, recent versions of Wine for popular Linux distributions (such as Ubuntu Xenial) have dropped support for 32 bit binaries, and getting it back has been a pain in the neck for myself and several other users on the Web, as it involves enabling and maintaing multiarch support.

 Dockerising a legacy Wine environment and using it to run UT has the advantage of greatly simplifing the process of getting the game to run across many evolving Linux distributions.
-The only downside is the size of the resulting Docker image, whichis currently ~1GB (I'm sure it can be halved).
+The only downside is the size of the resulting Docker image, which is currently ~1GB (I'm sure it can be halved).

 1. https://appdb.winehq.org/objectManager.php?sClass=application&iId=90
 2. https://help.ubuntu.com/community/Games/Native/UnrealTournament